 - Supports the Registrar in the continuing effort to improve the end-user system interface for grading, grade changes, degree audit and other technical functions that faculty and students use.
 Tests system upgrades and acts as a resource for providing solutions to technical training and problem resolution.
 Performs grade changes as necessary.

 - Performs other related duties as assigned.

 Work is performed in a standard office environment.
 Exposure to video display terminals occurs on a regular basis.
 Work pressure from deadlines and daily interruptions of workflow are expected and occur on a regular basis.

 Minimal physical effort is required.
 Learned physical skill is required to perform keyboarding functions.

-Bachelor’s degree in Education or a student services related area and three years of responsible experience in a student services area applying policies, procedures, federal and state regulations as they relate to student records and experience coordinating staff on work projects and activities.
+Bachelor’s degree in Administration, CIS, Communications, Education, Student Services, or related field.
+Experience performing related duties may substitute for the degree requirement on a year-for-year basis.
+Three years of responsible experience in a student services area applying policies, procedures, federal and state regulations as they relate to student records and experience coordinating staff on work projects and activities.

 - Student services relevant and/or applicable to assigned area;

 - computerized student information systems and record storage;